.png)

 Registration requirements

-Employers must register with the Florida Department of Revenue for unemployment tax and compliance with federal payroll obligations.
-Florida does not have state income tax withholding requirements since there is no personal income tax.
+Employers must register with the FDOR for reemployment tax and comply with federal payroll obligations.
+Florida has no personal income tax, and therefore no state income tax withholding requirement.

 Compliance obligations once nexus is established